5 Game Marketing Examples That Brands Used in Marketing Campaigns

 Figure 3: Moschino x Sims collection.
 Source - Instagram

 Starting at $450, the clothing line retailed at a less affordable price point.
-Nonetheless, the collaboration was well executed, and it shows how video games can be used to promote a brand and offer its users unique experiences.
+Nonetheless, Moschino executed the collaboration well, showing how brands can use video games to promote and offer users unique experiences.

 3. Networking with gaming

-Just like social networks, video games now combine distraction with communication for the ultimate social experience.
-Thanks to improved internet connectivity and technological advancements, gamers can connect in real-time when playing online multiplayer games.
-Besides discussing the game, they can talk about their offline lives, making online games a great networking tool that can be used to help brands connected with a wider audience.
+Like social networks, video games combine distraction with communication for the ultimate social experience.
+Thanks to improved internet connectivity and technological advancements, gamers can connect in real time when playing online multiplayer games.
+Besides discussing the game, they can talk about their offline lives, making online games a great networking tool that brands can use to connect with a broader audience.

 Branded online events can be set up where players can meet virtually when gaming together.
 The players will be exposed to branding elements during this social gaming exercise, thus helping brands share their message and reach out to their target user groups.

-Animal Crossing: New Horizons is a great example of how video games can be used for networking and audience engagement.
-Fashion brands like 1000 Thieves, Highsnobiety, and Valentino have launched official clothing lines while others like Lazy Oaf encourage users to create their favorite outfits within the game.
+Animal Crossing: New Horizons is an excellent example of how brands can use video games for networking and audience engagement.
+Fashion brands like 1000 Thieves, Highsnobiety, and Valentino have launched official clothing lines, while others like Lazy Oaf encourage users to create their favorite outfits within the game.

 Figure 4: Lazy Oaf x Animal Crossing New Horizons Competition.
 Source: Instagram

-The game translates seamlessly into social media where users can share their Dodo Codes on Twitter and Instagram and invite other players to trade.
-If you're lucky, a celebrity might slide into your DMs, looking for a trade.
+The game translated seamlessly into social media, where users shared their Dodo Codes on Twitter and Instagram and invited other players to trade.
+Some lucky users even had celebrities slide into their DMs looking for a trade!

 Esports has been growing in popularity and attracting a lot of viewers over the last few years.
-The esports market is currently valued at $900 million, a figure that’s expected to rise in the coming years.
-The prize pools for the most popular esports tournaments (Dota 2, Call of Duty, League of Legends) have also been getting richer with every passing year, indicating that the industry is trending upward.
+The esports market is currently valued at almost 1.4 billion USD, a figure that’s expected to rise in the coming years.
+The prize pools for the most popular esports tournaments (e.g. the Fortnite World Cup or League of Legends World Championship) have also been getting richer with every passing year, indicating that the industry is trending upward.

-Just like with other successful industries, a higher valuation means more money will continue to flow.
-Companies looking to grow their brands are partnering with specific esports leagues or tournaments to sponsor the events.
-These partnerships offer a high engagement level since they often feature live performances, extensive media coverage, and on-air broadcasters, helping brands connected with enthusiastic gaming fans.
+Like with other successful industries, a higher valuation means more money will continue to flow.
+Companies looking to grow their brands partner with specific esports leagues or tournaments to sponsor the events.
+These partnerships offer a high engagement level since they often feature live performances, extensive media coverage, and on-air broadcasters, helping brands connect with enthusiastic gaming fans.

-Intel and Red Bull are just two of the companies that are major sponsors of esports events.
+Intel and Red Bull are two companies that are major sponsors of esports events.
 Intel has sponsored the Intel Extreme Masters with the Electronic Sports League (ESL), and Red Bull sponsors the many Dota 2 events.